digitalbricklayer/techteapotcom/src/content/posts/the-evils-of-the-dashboard-merry-go-round.md

 I use the [Pingdom](http://www.pingdom.com/) service to monitor company websites and I almost never go into the Pingdom dashboard.
 Why?
 Because I've configured the service to send me a text message to my mobile whenever a website goes down.
 If I don't receive a text, then there's no need to look at the dashboard.

-Notifications do come with a pretty big caveat: <strong>you must trust your notifications</strong>.
+Notifications do come with a pretty big caveat: **you must trust your notifications**.
 If I can't rely on Pingdom to tell me when my sites are down, I may be tempted to go dashboard hunting.

 Even if your systems are only capable of sending email alerts, you can still turn those into mobile friendly notifications and even phone call alerts using services like [PagerDuty](http://www.pagerduty.com/), [OpsGenie](http://www.opsgenie.com) and [Victorops](http://victorops.com/).